avengers-p7/Avengers_P7_Documents/VCS/Design/Env branch.md

 | Vikram BISHT | 16 Jan 2024   |     v1     | Vikram Bisht    |

 ---

+# Table of Content
+1. Introduction
+2. Need of Environment Branch
+3. Types of Environment Branches
+4. Creating a feature branch
+5. Advantages
+6. Disadvantages
+7. Conclusion
+8. Contact Information
+9. Resources and References
+***

 # Introduction
 In version control systems, branching is a powerful feature that allows developers to work on new features or bug fixes without affecting the main codebase.
 This document describes an environment branch workflow in Git, which is a popular version control system.
 This workflow is based on creating separate branches for different environments, such as development, staging, and production.